Kroc/v80/bin/wla-dx/README.txt

 WLALINK also has this ability so it can compute the pending calculations WLA wasn’t able to solve.

+NOTE!
+The assembler has only a limited capability to turn labels into addresses.
+Often label references are left for the linker to solve.
+Currently the assembler can do so when the label is outside ".SECTION" s or inside "FORCE" or "OVERWRITE" ".SECTION" s and the label is defined before it is referenced.
+Many directives like ".ASSERT" require data that the assembler can immediately solve so you might run into problems when feeding labels to directives.

 The following operators are valid: